-At our Delta dental office, our dentist perform a number of oral surgery procedures to treat dental issues and improve your oral health.
+At our Delta dental office, our dentist perform a number of oral surgery procedures to help treat dental issues and improve your oral health.

 What is Oral Surgery?

-Injuries, diseases and defects of the hard and soft tissues of the face, mouth, jaws and teeth need to be properly diagnosed and surgically treated.
+Injuries, diseases and defects of the hard and soft tissues of the face, mouth, jaws and teeth need to be diagnosed and surgically treated.

 While we always prefer to save a natural tooth, in some cases this is not feasible.
 If a tooth is too severely damaged due do injury, gum disease or decay, your dentist may need to remove it surgically.